ajstarks/openvg/README.md

 The program "shapedemo" exercises a high-level API built on OpenVG found in libshapes.c.

 	./shapedemo                      # show a reference card
-	./shapedemo 10                   # show 10 random shapes
+	./shapedemo rand 10              # show 10 random shapes
-	./shapedemo 10 a                 # rotated and faded "a" ./shapedemo test "hello, world"  # show a test pattern, with "hello, world" at mid-display
+	./shapedemo rotate 10 a          # rotated and faded "a" ./shapedemo test "hello, world"  # show a test pattern, with "hello, world" at mid-display in sans, serif, and mono.

 ## API